Star formation and molecular gas properties of post-starburst galaxies: Summary and Conclusions

+\item Using far-infrared luminosity to trace star formation, we find that post-starburst candidates are not offset from the KS relation.
+For previous studies that used optical SFRs, we show that the offset disappears if far-infrared information is used to account for the presence of obscured star formation.
+For previous studies that used infrared emission lines, we were unable to reproduce their reported factor $\sim$10 offset, and instead find a factor $\sim 2$ offset for 4 out of 6 sources.
+A more careful analysis, that includes disentangling line emission due to AGN photoionization versus star formation, of a larger sample of post-starburst galaxies is required to reach more robust conclusions.

+\item Using a simple model of an exponentially-declining star formation rate, we examined the relation between SFR(far-infrared) and the instantaneous SFR in rapidly transitioning galaxies.
+According to the model, for systems above the star-forming main sequence, L(far-infrared) overestimates the instantaneous SFR by 10--20\%.
+For systems on the main sequence, L(far-infrared) overestimates the instantaneous SFR by a factor of $\sim$2.
+For systems below the main sequence, L(far-infrared) can overestimate the SFR by up to a factor of 10. \end{enumerate}

-The combination of optical, infrared, and mm observations suggests that optically-selected post-starburst galaxies are not necessarily post starburst.
+The combination of optical, infrared, and mm observations suggests that optically-selected post-starburst galaxies are not necessarily post-starburst, in particular, when strong limits against ionized line emission are not employed.
 While some regions within these galaxies experienced a recent quenching of their star formation, other regions contain active star forming regions.
 These regions also contain significant amounts of molecular gas.
 All the above is in contradiction with the traditional classification of these sources as a single class of objects that are rapidly transitioning to quiescence.
 Spatially-resolved optical and mm observations are required to better constrain the geometry and physical properties of these systems.